Shadrock/M365-flows/README.md

 # A Lightweight Data Subject Request Tracker

 This repository contains files and general instructions for creating a basic Data Subject Request tracker using Microsoft Power Automate.
 The tracker is made up of two flows.
 The specific requirements and configuration for each flow are contained in the `README` of each flow's folder along with the files you can use to import the flow into your own environment.
-These flows were created using [Microsoft Power Automate](https://docs.microsoft.com/power-automate/) and some familiarity with various aspects of Microsoft (MS) Sharepoint - specifically [Forms](https://support.microsoft.com/en-us/office/create-a-form-with-microsoft-forms-4ffb64cc-7d5d-402f-b82e-b1d49418fd9d), [Lists](https://support.microsoft.com/en-us/office/introduction-to-lists-0a1c3ace-def0-44af-b225-cfa8d92c52d7), and [Approvals](https://support.microsoft.com/en-us/office/what-is-approvals-a9a01c95-e0bf-4d20-9ada-f7be3fc283d3) - is helpful for replicating the tracker yourself.
+These flows were created using [Microsoft Power Automate](https://docs.microsoft.com/power-automate/) and some familiarity with various aspects of Microsoft (MS) Sharepoint - specifically [Forms](https://support.microsoft.com/en-us/office/create-a-form-with-microsoft-forms-4ffb64cc-7d5d-402f-b82e-b1d49418fd9d), [Lists](https://support.microsoft.com/en-us/office/introduction-to-lists-0a1c3ace-def0-44af-b225-cfa8d92c52d7), and [Approvals](https://support.microsoft.com/en-us/office/what-is-approvals-a9a01c95-e0bf-4d20-9ada-f7be3fc283d3) - is helpful for replicating or modifying the tracker yourself.

 #### Compatibility
 ![Premium License](https://img.shields.io/badge/Premium%20License-Not%20Required-green.svg "Premium license not required")